If radon gas is in your home, it's something you want to be aware of - and eradicate as soon as possible for your family's health and safety.

 Why is detecting and eradicating radon important?

 An inexpensive test kit can put your mind at ease; or alert you to radon levels that warrants professional eradication.
 These short-term tests remain in your home for anywhere from 2 to 90 days, depending on the device.

-The most common short-term radon testers are charcoal canisters, alpha track, electric ion chamber, continuous monitors, and charcoal liquid scintillation detectors.
+The most common short-term radon tests are charcoal canisters, alpha track, electric ion chamber, continuous monitors, and charcoal liquid scintillation detectors.
 If testing shows your result is 4 pCi/L or higher radon levels, take a follow-up test to be sure.

-If your first short-term test result is more than twice EPA's 4 pCi/L action level, you should take a second
+If your first short-term test result is more than twice EPA's 4 pCi/L radon levels, you should take a second short-term test immediately.

-There are several proven methods to reduce radon in your home, but the one primarily used is a vent pipe system and fan, which pulls radon from beneath the house and vents it to the outside.
+There are several proven methods to reduce radon levels in your home, but the one primarily used is a vent pipe system and fan, which pulls radon from beneath the house and vents it to the outside.

 If there is radon in your water supply, it poses an inhalation risk and an ingestion risk.

 However, most of the risk from radon in water comes from gas released into the air when water is used for showering and other household purposes.
 If you've tested the air in your home and found a radon problem, hire a certified radon professional to prevent infiltration.